-We demand stronger women in science fiction, because… Well, why should guys get to have ALL the fun?
+We demand stronger women in fiction, because… Why should guys get to have ALL the fun?
 We need MORE brilliant heroines!
-Give us a brutal villainess too!
-Bring on the talented ladies who aren’t afraid to let their lights shine.
+Give us amazing characters!
+Heck even female anti-heroines.
+Bring on the talented ladies who aren’t afraid to let their lights shine bright.
 Let’s celebrate their brains, beauty, AND brawn.
-Hell YEAH!
+Hells to the YEAH!

 FREE shorts that feature badass women

 Let’s face it, with the exception of Ursula K. Le Guin, classical science fiction was almost exclusively written by white men.
 Science fiction has focused more on building strange worlds and the dangers of wild tech than it has on women.
 And while I still enjoy reading Isaac Asimov and Ray Bradbury, there’s a hint of sexism and misogyny in their works that rubs me the wrong way.
 Don’t get me wrong, I’m not saying these men are sexist pigs.
 I’m just saying they were a product of their times, and the 60’s were pretty damned hard on women.

 It’s a new age, and our stories need to be more inclusive.

 So, when I say, “badass women,” what exactly do I mean?
 Well, let’s break it down.